5 Tasty New Reasons to Go to the MN State Fair This Year

 For DayTripper fans, I am giving away a state fair prize package sponsored by the Minnesota State Fair.
 The package includes:

-- 2 Tickets to See Bonnie Raitt play in the Grandstand September 5th
+- 2 Tickets to See Bonnie Raitt play in the Grandstand on September 5th

 - 2 General Admission Tickets to the State Fair